 What is presbyopia?

-Presbyopia or old eyes is a refractive error caused by loss of elasticity in the crystalline lens, the natural lens of the eye that enables it to focus on images at different distances.
-This decreased capacity for accommodation causes difficulties in seeing objects up close with clarity.
+- Also known as old eyes, this refractive error is caused by loss of elasticity in the crystalline lens, the natural lens of the eye that enables it to focus on images at different distances.

 It is a process of natural degeneration of the eye that usually manifests itself from the age of 40-45.